 The MR-Predominant Body Imaging and Musculoskeletal Fellowship at Northwestern University and Northwestern Memorial Hospital in Chicago has 7, one year positions.
-If you are interested, please contact firstname.lastname@example.org. **The positions for 2018-2019 and 2019-2020 have been filled.
-We will accept applications for 2020-2021 in Spring, 2018.
+If you are interested, please contact us at 312-695-3755. **The positions for 2018-2019 and 2019-2020 have been filled.
+We are currently interviewing for 2020-2021.

 Fellows rotate through magnetic resonance imaging (MRI), ultrasound and computed tomography (CT) imaging during the course of the year with the main focus of the fellowship on body MR imaging.
 The MR experience includes abdominal, pelvic and musculoskeletal examinations.
 CT examinations include all non-neurological applications including abdominal, chest and musculoskeletal CT.
 Ultrasound includes abdominal and pelvic, thyroid, testes, musculoskeletal, and vascular/transplant applications.

 Northwestern Memorial Hospital, a nationally ranked academic medical facility and Level I trauma center is located in the heart of downtown Chicago’s Gold Coast.
 With 15 high field magnet systems we currently perform over 100 body and musculoskeletal MR examinations per day and over 10,000 abdominal and pelvic MR exams per year.
 Trainees gain additional experience reading studies from Prentice Women’s Hospital and our outpatient imaging center.
 In October 2014, Northwestern Memorial Hospital opened a 25-story Outpatient Care Pavilion on the downtown medical campus.
 Innovative functional imaging techniques at NMH include perfusion imaging and routine use of diffusion weighted imaging, MR elastography, and 3T MRI imaging including prostate MR with fusion using the Uronav system.